 As we wrap up the 10th week of the legislative session, we are at a point when much of the focus will turn to the budget.
 The revenue (taxes and fees) forecast for the next year was announced this week giving budget writers a little more certainty about how many tax dollars they have as they craft a spending proposal.
 What is uncertain is what that spending plan might look like.
 I expect we will see a proposed budget from Gov. Inslee, the Senate and possibly one or two out of the House in the next week to ten days.
 Stay tuned, and I will share more on the tax and fee forecast with you below.

 Telephone town hall – Sen. Doug Ericksen, Rep. Vincent Buys and I will be hosting a telephone town hall meeting the evening of Tuesday, March 26.
 Folks who want to participate can join the conversation at 6:30 p.m. by calling toll-free 1-877-229-8493 and then enter pin number 17803.
 The hour-long forum will give us an opportunity to speak with you and other citizens from around the 42nd Legislative District.
 You will also be able to ask questions by pushing *3 on your telephone keypad.
 We are looking forward to talking with you and providing an update on the session.
 Economic revenue forecast –

 As I mentioned, earlier this week the Washington State Economic and Revenue Forecast Council released its quarterly revenue forecast for expected tax collections.
 It revealed an increase of $59 million in tax collections for the rest of the 2011-13 budget, but $19 million less than originally expected for the upcoming 2013-15 budget.
 Continue reading

-My updates of the 2013 session: Watch the rest of my weekly updates here.
+My speech regarding workforce development and aerospace permitting (SB 5952) - Nov.
+9, 2013: Watch the rest of my weekly updates here.

 My district video discussing the challenges facing family farms and what can be done to address them: